-As the Plantar fascia spans the arch, tension is placed on it every time we take a step.
-While our body is conditioned to our daily use of the Plantar fascia, it may not be able to accommodate significantly higher loads or increasing the intensity of our activities.
-If we strain the fascia beyond its tolerance, it may develop microtears that cause damage and inflammation.
+As the plantar fascia spans the arch, tension is placed on it every time we take a step.
+While our body is used to our regular daily use of the plantar fascia, it may not be able to accommodate significantly higher loads or increasing the intensity of our activities.
+If we strain the fascia past the point that it can safely handle, it will develop microtears that cause damage and inflammation.